-The Available Land Inventory, Figure IV-6, is organized to provide housing in three categories.
+The Available Land Inventory, Figure IV-6, is organized to provide housing opportunities in three income categories.

-- A. Affordable housingLower income sites 30 units per acre, or Countywide Plan policy - B. Moderate Income sites Likely to produce smaller unitsEntitled projects, not yet submitted building permits, rentals and condominiums - C. Additional potential Above moderate income sites (market rate) sites with current development capacity sites
+- A. Lower income sites 30 units per acre, or Countywide Plan policy - B. Moderate Income sites Likely to produce smaller units, rentals and condominiums - C. Above moderate income sites (market rate) sites with current development capacity

-Marin County's Regional Housing Need Allocation is satisfied with the identification of sites in these three first two income categories, second units, plus the units produced to date (Figure IV-4).
+Marin County's Regional Housing Need Allocation is satisfied with the identification of sites in these three income categories, second units, plus the units produced to date (Figure IV-4).

 Housing units in the Extremely Low Income, Very Low, and Low (ELI, VL, L) column of Figure IV-6 represent projected realistic capacity for affordable housing units on a site.
-Moderate and Above Moderate units are represented in a-separate (M, AM) columns.
+Moderate and Above Moderate units are represented in separate (M, AM) columns.
 For each site, residential capacity by income category was determined by the zoned density, or the overriding Countywide Plan affordable housing requirement or land use designation.
-Housing Overlay Designation (HOD) sites identified in the Countywide Plan (CD-2.c) require residential development on those sites at a minimum of 30 units per acre (CD-2.d)7, and units were assigned consistent with that policy.
+Housing Overlay Designation (HOD) sites identified in the Countywide Plan (CD-2.c) require residential development on those sites at a minimum of 30 units per acre (CD-2.d).
 Sites with a pending project application were assigned a unit capacity in the range of the project.
-Additional Potential Sites includes site opportunities that have been identified but do not meet the County's default density, or have less surety in developing affordable housing.